Skip to main content

 Patient Check-in and Registration

-The patient will complete intake forms, or if a return visit, they will review and update necessary information for the visit and insurance.
-Gather basic patient demographic information, including their name, date of birth, and the reason(s) for the visit.
+To begin, the patient will complete intake forms, or in the case of a return visit, they’ll review and update necessary information for the visit and insurance.
+The medical billing specialist will gather basic patient demographic information, including their name, date of birth, and the reason(s) for the visit.

 Determining Financial Responsibility

-The medical billing specialist will determine the financial responsibility for the visit by identifying which medical procedures the insurance will cover.
-If the patient has secondary insurance, ask them to provide the insurance card and verify their coverage and benefits to identify if the secondary provider will pay the remainder of the bill.
-The medical billing specialist will notify the patient of any deductibles, co-pays, or balances due for procedures not covered by their insurance.
+The medical billing specialist determines financial responsibility for the visit by identifying which medical procedures the insurance will cover.
+If the patient has secondary insurance, the medical billing specialist asks them to provide the insurance card and verify their coverage and benefits to identify if the secondary provider will pay the remainder of the bill.
+The medical billing specialist notifies the patient of any deductibles, co-pays, or balances due for procedures not covered by their insurance.

 Patient Encounter Notes

-During the patient's visit, each healthcare professional must meticulously note treatments, diagnoses, prescriptions, and services rendered to submit medical claims accurately and receive payment.
+During the patient’s visit, each healthcare provider must carefully note any treatments, diagnoses, prescriptions, and services rendered to submit medical claims accurately and receive payment.

 Creating a Superbill

-After the patient checks out, a medical billing coder will translate the medical report into a diagnosis and procedure code (ICD, CPT, HCPCS, and modifiers) to create a superbill.
-The superbill will include the patient's demographic information and medical history, procedure and service information, and the appropriate diagnosis and procedure codes.
+After the patient checks out, a medical coding specialist will translate the medical report into a diagnosis and procedure code (ICD, CPT, HCPCS, and modifiers) to create a superbill.
+The superbill will include the patient’s demographic information and medical history, procedure and service information, and the appropriate diagnosis and procedure codes.

 Add Charges